alexdcdc/alexdcdc/README.md

 # Hello!
 I'm Alex, a student studying computer science in Georgia Tech's class of 2027.
-I'm interested in a wide variety of things, ranging from game development to full-stack to modeling and more.
+I'm interested in a wide variety of things, ranging from game development to full-stack to graphics and modeling and more.
 I'm always eager to play with whatever tools/software/ideas catch my eye!

 Some fun facts about me:
 - I do a bunch of stuff with my free time: fencing, acting, gaming, shower-singing, etc etc.